Tesla-of-Minneapolis/CrossoverPayment/README.md

 1. Clone this repository to your computer

 2. In the command line, navigate into CrossoverPayment.
-Run `java -jar CrossoverPayment`
+Run `java -jar CrossoverPayment.jar`

 3. In another tab in your terminal, navigate into the "front" directory within CrossoverPayment.
 Run `npm install`.